-Officers
+E. Officers

 14. All treaties, with the exception of CRPD, contain provisions for the election of officers by the members of its committee for a term of two years.
 The International Covenant on Civil and Political Rights and the Convention against Torture specify that officers may be re-elected, and other committees provide guidelines on re-election in their rules of procedure.
 Rule 17 of the rules of procedure of CEDAW provides that officers may be re-elected, provided that the principle of rotation is upheld.
+Rule 23 of the rules of procedures of CRC provides that officers shall be eligible for re-election in the same role, in principle one time.

-Official and working languages
+F. Official and working languages

 - 15. The official languages of the United Nations are Arabic, Chinese, English, French, Russian and Spanish.
-All treaty bodies, except CAT, have adopted these languages as their official languages.
-Arabic and Chinese are not included as the official languages of CAT. - 16.
-Five of the committees have adopted working languages: the working languages of CAT, CERD and CESCR are English, French, Russian and Spanish; those of the Human Rights Committee and CRC English, French and Spanish.
-The pre-sessional working group of CEDAW uses English, French and/or Spanish as needed.
+All treaty bodies, except CESCR, have adopted these languages as their official languages.
+Chinese is not included as an official language of CESCR. - 16.
+Five of the committees have adopted working languages.
+The official languages of CAT are, to the extent possible, also its working languages.
+The working languages of CERD and CESCR are English, French, Russian and Spanish; those of CRC English, French and Spanish.
+The pre-sessional working group of CEDAW uses English, French and/or Spanish as needed, and the working languages of the Human Rights Committee are English, French, Spanish, Russian and Arabic.